 It should be noted, that early in the Spring of 1983 Nintendo approached Atari to license and sell their Famicom system under the Atari name since Nintendo didn't feel it could compete against the once mighty video game giant.
 In August of 1983, Ray Kassar was let go as Atari's CEO, in the upper management shuffle, the Nintendo deal slipped through the cracks.

-Atari would find itself in a very bad position in licensing games.
-Nintendo had created an exclusive license agreement with companies, blocking Atari from gaining access to games on their console.
+Atari Corp. would hit a major brick wall when it came to licensing games.
+Nintendo had created far reaching exclusive license agreements with many major and even new software companies, blocking Atari from gaining access to games on their console.
 Sega didn't have this problem for its Master System because it had a large library of arcade titles that had never been ported to the home console market, so it faired better.
 Atari was stuck with having a large, but aging library of titles and an unfair position in the market due to Nintendo.